postspectacular/toxiclibs/readme1st/color/README.txt

 This library also depends on the following other packages, get them via: http://toxiclibs.googlecode.com/downloads/list

-toxi.geom (toxiclibscore-0013 release or later)
-toxi.math (toxiclibscore-0013 release or later)
+toxi.geom, toxi.math, toxi.util.datatypes
-toxi.util.datatypes (toxiclibscore-0013 release or later)
+(all part of toxiclibscore-0015 release or later)

 If you're going to use these classes for Processing projects, first drop the "colorutils" folder into the "libraries" folder of your